A-I-dtya/iit-pokerbots2026-bot-akqj/README.md

 # PokerBot (IIT PokerBots 2026)

-This repo contains a poker bot implemented in `bot-engine-2026/bot.py` by my team AKQJ.
-I finished '128' with 351 wins and 152 losses :/.
+This repo contains a poker bot implemented in `bot-engine-2026/bot.py` by me.
+I finished '128' with 351 wins and 152 losses.
-Although not appealoing this was a great exercise for using different python libraries to code and evaluate th code based on gamelogs.
+Although not appealing this was a great exercise for using different python libraries to code and evaluate th code based on gamelogs.
 It is written against the `pkbot` API from the official IIT PokerBots `bot-engine-2026` runner.
 This repo does not vendor the full game engine.